 Advising employers throughout Kent and beyond

-We have offices in Chatham, Maidstone, Gravesend and Tenterden.
+We have offices in Chatham, Maidstone, Tonbridge, Gravesend and Tenterden.

 We can also offer meetings at your place of business or via a skype conference call if needed.

 We offer an initial appointment to discuss your requirements at a fixed cost of £180 inclusive of VAT.
 After that we can arrange flexible payment terms, including monthly billing to help you budget.